strata-mvc/strata/docs/migrations.md

 permalink: /docs/migrations/
 ---

-WMVC does not ship with a complex database migration tool but it does offer a simpler in line database import and export tool.
+Strata does not ship with a complex database migration tool but it does offer a simpler in line database import and export tool.

 ## Creating a migration

-To generate a Migration, you should use the automated generator provided by WMVC.
+To generate a Migration, you should use the automated generator provided by Strata.
 It will ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.